 Based on the number of shares outstanding on a fully diluted basis as of September 30, 2022, our executive officers, directors and director nominees, and 5% shareholders beneficially own approximately 48% of our common shares.
 Non-executive employees and consultants will beneficially own an additional 3% of our common shares on a fully diluted basis.
-After the sale and issuance of common shares in this offering, our executive officers, directors, and 5% shareholders will beneficially own approximately 40% of our common shares.
-Therefore, after this offering, these shareholders will beneficially own approximately 40% of our common shares.
+After the sale and issuance of common shares in this offering, our executive officers, directors, and 5% shareholders will beneficially own approximately 41% of our common shares.
 Therefore, after this offering, these shareholders will have the ability to influence us through this ownership position.
 These shareholders may be able to determine all matters requiring shareholder approval.
 For example, these shareholders may be able to control elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common shares that you may feel are in your best interest as one of our shareholders.